-This Bulova timepiece is more than just one of the best watches under $1000.
-It actually comes in for roughly half the $1000 price point for this list, and it offers an incredibly dense amount of timekeeping features for that relatively budget level price.
+This Bulova timepiece is much more than just one of the best watches under $1000.
+It actually comes in at roughly half the $1000 price point for this list, while it also offers an incredibly dense amount of timekeeping features for that relatively budget-level price.
 Three internal chronograph subdials allow for independent and accurate timekeeping.

 4. New Seiko SRP777 Prospex Diver’s Watch

 A Respected Leader in the Dive Watch Market

 The automatic watches in Seiko's Prospex line might not be as rugged as those in Casio's G-Shock series, but they're still some of the best luxury sports watches around, and they're generally easier on the eyes as well.
 The SRP777 keeps things simple.
 That helps keep the price tag here under $400, but it also keeps everything tight and lean.